FAQsHere are some common questions

 Why not just teach them English?

 Your heart language is the language you grow up speaking surrounded by people speaking the same language.
 You experience love, fear, hate, courage – all while speaking about them with the people who are most meaningful in your life.
-Often that person is your mother, hence the common term mother tongue.
+Often central to that group of meaningful people is your mother, hence the common term mother tongue.

 Messages are communicated best in a person’s mother tongue, or heart language.
 The hearer or reader can process the information on an emotional heart-felt level, rather than just an intellectual one.